 Ventilation Perfusion scan

-Patients with a moderate or high pre-test probability for PE should have a imaging study with either CT Pulmonary Aniography (CTPA) or V/Q scan.
+Patients with a moderate or high pre-test probability for PE should have a imaging study with either CT Pulmonary Angiography (CTPA) or V/Q scan.

 So how do you make the diagnosis?

 All diagnostic labs and imaging should be used in conjunction with your pre-test probability.
-Although many times a CT thorax or V/Q scan will confirm the diagnosis of a pulmonary embolism, false negatives do occur, and interpretation may be subject to the experience of the radiologist reading it.
+Although many times a CTPA or V/Q scan will confirm the diagnosis of a pulmonary embolism, false negatives do occur, and interpretation may be subject to the experience of the interpreting radiologist.
 Therefore a negative CT or V/Q study in a patient with a high pre-test probability should result in further testing or potentially empiric treatment.